GenomicsAotearoa/workshops-nz/index.md

 We are now accepting expressions of interest for the summer school.
 Please see the attached GA github for more details on the content covered.
 This is a 4 day course that covers the whole metagenomics data analysis pipeline through hands on bioinformatics analysis, discussions, group assignments and talks.

-#### mixOmics workshop for omics data integration, Palmerston North
+### mixOmics workshop for omics data integration, Palmerston North, Postponed to early 2022
 There will be a mixOmics workshop at Massey University, Palmerston North.
 More details, including a tentative content, to be fine-tuned with the audience can be found at this link: http://mixomics.org/2021/05/june-28-30-2021-palmerston-north-nz-beginner/

 Register your interest here: https://forms.gle/MgFdvVjRdtnPr92UA and lock in your dates in your diary!
-Survey closes on Tuesday 7 June with registration confirmation announced a day later.
-Partial or total registration fee waivers available to selected PhD student applicants. <br>
 Contact: Kim-Anh: kimanh.lecao@unimelb.edu.au or Matthieu: M.Vignes@massey.ac.nz <br>

 ## Past Workshops